shenchingtou/shenchingtou.github.io/_projects/sex-tech-hackathon-2021.md

 Working backward from the presentation, we needed to find a way to convey our idea succinctly.
 The structure that lends itself well to a 5-10 minute presentation is (not surprisingly), a startup pitch.
 This meant that we structured it as:
 - The problem we wanted to solve
-- Finding data (quantiative and qualitative)
+- Finding data (quantitative and qualitative)
 - Conceptualising a solution
 - Deciding on the prototype
 - Researching bigger market opportunities